 If you thought Hereditary was bone-chillingly scary (because, well, it was), Midsommar will shake you in a different, more visceral experience—though no less chilling.
 Without spoiling too much, the film follows a group of college friends who travel to Sweden for a unique local festival that only occurs 90 years.
 Things get weird quickly.

 “I got the script and a package of Ari’s short films,” Reynor says.
-“I thought the script was unlike any conventional slasher movie or Eli Roth thing.
+“I thought the script was unlike any conventional slasher movie.
 It’s not gory for the sense of being gory, or shock porn.
 I recognized that there was something much deeper going on.
 It’s so ambitious, and such a big film.
 Even though he was very clear about his vision and how he was going to achieve it technically, it still felt like, ‘Okay, but how are we going to make this work?’
 And that’s exciting.”